Convert Megabits per Second and Nanometers to Gigabits

 A Megabit per Second (Mbps) is a unit of data transfer rate equal to one million bits per second.
 It is commonly used to measure internet speed and data bandwidth.

-• History & Significance: The term “megabit” stems from digital data measurement, where 1 megabit = 1,000,000 bits.
-It became standard in the telecom and ISP industries for denoting download/upload speeds.
+• History & Significance: The word “megabit” comes from measuring digital data.
+One megabit equals 1,000,000 bits.
+It became common in telecom and ISP industries to show download and upload speeds.

-• Common Uses: Mbps is frequently seen in internet speed tests, network capacity evaluations, and video streaming recommendations.
+• Common Uses: Mbps shows up in internet speed tests.
+It helps with network capacity checks and video streaming tips.

 Nanometers (nm)

 A Nanometer (nm) is a unit of length in the metric system equal to one-billionth of a meter (10⁻⁹ m).
-It is often used to express wavelengths of light, particle sizes, and semiconductor dimensions.
+It’s often used for light wavelengths.
+It also measures particle sizes and semiconductor dimensions.

-• History & Significance: Widely adopted in nanotechnology and optics, nanometers help describe things on the molecular and atomic scale.
+• **History & Significance:** Nanometers are important in nanotechnology and optics.
+They help us see things at the molecular and atomic levels.

 Conversion Formulas & Explanation